Eric-McKinney/mint/README.md

 Currently WIP.
 A math interpreter.
 Use either via command line or write a script.

 ## Functionality
-So the idea is that the interpreter can interpret files or stdin.
-I'm thinking actually there's little point to just interpreting a file in a vacuum.
-It would be more useful to be able to interpret a file and load the environment, results, etc. into the command line interpreter session.
+The idea is that mint will be able to interpret (and evaluate) any valid mathematical expression either in an interactive command line session or by being invoked on a script.
+I also plan to allow for loading/including scripts into the command line session to have access to variables and functions defined in that environment.
+This should also work for scripts, but I'm not sure yet how I'll avoid circular imports.

 Inputs look something like this: